Cineplex Odeon Corporation: Acquisition by Cineplex Corporation

-After successfully winning a legal challenge against the Famous Players/Canadian Odeon duopoly and their exclusive contracts with major studios, in June 1984, Cineplex bought Canadian Odeon Theatres who owned 164 theaters with 297 screens for $12 million, to become Cineplex Odeon.
-The Bronfman family was a major investor in the purchase.
+After successfully winning a legal challenge against the Famous Players/Canadian Odeon duopoly and their exclusive contracts with major studios, Cineplex acquired Odeon on 28 June 1984, for $22 million and taking on Odeon's $35 million in debt.
+This increased its property ownership to 143 theatres, 383 screens, and 29 drive-in theatres.
+A lease with Landmark Cinemas in February 1985 added 22 screens.
+The Bronfman family was a major investor in the Odeon purchase.